maayanassraf/Segole/README.md

 `kubectl --namespace default port-forward $POD_NAME 3000`

+3. Enter your web browser and search for the url: `localhost:3000`.
-3. Login with the password from step 1 and the username: admin.
+4. Login with the password from step 1 and the username: admin.
+5. In the `dashboards` tab you can watch the already implemented dashboard (shows information from Prometheus server).